How to choose a good ad network?This is a basic check list for any publisher to find an ad network that is suitable and profitable for your website.

 Control over your adsYou only want ads that can generate revenue and attract visitors.
 If you have a specific demographic that will not tolerate certain images and topics, then you should take into consider how much control you have over the ads.
 Is it possible to turn off undesirable ads such as gambling services, adult services, or ads from your competitors?

 Integration with your ad serverAfter you have narrowed down the number of prospective ad networks, you should also consider their compatibility with your ad server.
-Some ad server will not accept third-party networks or limit the number or type of ad networks to serve.
-AdSpeed Ad Server does not believe in these restrictions.
-We believe the publisher is the one who determines what is best for his/her business and website.
-We serve ads from all legal ad networks and advertisers.
-Research and choose the right ad server that can maximize your earning from multiple ad networks and also from your directly-sold ad inventory.
+It is a good idea to choose the right ad server that can maximize your earning from multiple ad networks and also from your directly-sold ad inventory.

 - Selling ads directly vs. selling through ad networks